handrews/OpenAPI-Specification/src/oas.md

 ### Percent-Encoding and `form-data`

-[RFC7578](https://datatracker.ietf.org/doc/html/rfc7578#section-2) suggests RFC3986-based percent-encoding as a mechanism to keep text-based per-part header data such as file names within the ASCII character set.
+[[RFC7578]] [Section 2](https://datatracker.ietf.org/doc/html/rfc7578#section-2) suggests RFC3986-based percent-encoding as a mechanism to keep text-based per-part header data such as file names within the ASCII character set.
 This suggestion was not part of older (pre-2015) specifications for `form-data`, so care must be taken to ensure interoperability.
 Users wishing to use percent-encoding in this way MUST provide the data in percent-encoded form, as percent-encoding is not automatically applied for this media type regardless of which Encoding Object fields are used.